 Be very careful about which pages you Like.
 Especially those that use emotive content asking you to Like a photo.
 Very often once a page has reached a certain number of Likes it will be sold.

 Step 8: App information

-Some external apps request access to your Facebook account – these include Spotify, Xbox Live and phone Facebook apps among others.
+Some mobile apps request access to your Facebook account – these include Spotify, Xbox Live and the Facebook app, among others.
 It's worth finding out what personal information they can access.

 To find out, click on the downward arrow menu and click Settings, followed by Apps from the left menu.

 Here you’ll see a list of apps you use.
-Simply click one to find out what it uses and untick anything you’re not happy about.
+Simply click one to find out which information it uses.
+Untick anything you’re not happy about.